Engine

 Transmission

-ALL BOLTS ARE METRIC!
+ALL BOLTS ON TRANSMISSION ARE METRIC!

 Gear ratios: Fwd 1.790, Rev 1.860